tobert/tobert.github.io/src/post/adhd.md

 me out.
 I declined the idea of using neuro-feedback treatment and agreed to talk to my doctor about medication if I decided to explore that avenue (more on that later).

+**Pro Tip**: if you think you have ADHD or are on the Autism spectrum, *take the test*!
+I wasted too many years of my life wondering.
+I tried lots of techniques before getting a diagnosis but never really stuck with them because I hadn't really acknowledged there was a problem.

 The Problem (3)
 ===============